ed22699/Obsidian/Books/GUI.md

 ## Updating the game by responding to events
 - To alert the UI of actions in the scene we can use a broadcast messenger system
 	- scripts can register to listen for an event, other code can broadcast an event, and listeners will be alerted about broadcast messages
+	- objects can register to listen for specific events, assigning a function as the callback
+	- [[Messenger]] is a central module that routes messages between broadcasters and listeners
+	- Other objects can tell Messenger to broadcast specific events.
+Messenger will route the message to everything listening for that event
+	- Events messages are defined in [[GameEvent]]
+### Broadcasting and listening for events from the scene
+- code is modified in [[UIController]] and [[RayShooter]] to allow communication via messenger
+### Broadcasting and listening for events from the HUD
+- code is modified in [[WanderingAI]], [[FPSInput]], [[SceneController]] and [[SettingsPopup]]
 # Saving settings between plays by using PlayerPrefs
 - one method is called `PlayerPrefs`
 	- you don't worry about details to save small amounts of information